joeyipara02/Azure-AD-Project/README.md

 ![Alt Txt](https://i.imgur.com/NOIdH1g.png)

-* **If you had to create the firewall rule manually you're gjoing to want to go into this firewall and uncheck the box that says "public".
-We are just making this rule for private and domain networks.
-We don't want the public to be able to ping our machines.
-So double click on this rule**
+* **If you had to create the firewall rule manually, you'll want to go into the firewall settings and uncheck the box labeled 'public.'
+This rule is specifically for private and domain networks, and we don't want the public to be able to ping our machines.
+Double-click on this rule.**

 ![Alt Text](https://i.imgur.com/bXfVRoA.png)

+* **Uncheck the box for public and then hit "Apply" and "Ok"